 - Misuse of USB-AC adapter creates the risk of fire and electric shock.
-Be sure to observe the following precautions. - Use only the specified USB-AC adapter. - Never use the USB-AC adapter with another device. - Use a power outlet that matches the power supply specified for the USB-AC adapter. - Never plug the USB-AC adapter or power cord into a wall outlet that is shared by other devices, or into a shared extension cord. - Never locate the USB-AC adapter near a stove or other heating device. - Misuse of the USB-AC adapter can cause them to become damaged, creating the risk of fire and electric shock.
-Be sure to observe the following precautions. - Never place heavy objects on the USB-AC adapter or subject it to direct heat. - Do not modify the USB-AC adapter, allow it to become damaged, or forcibly bend it. - Do not twist or pull on the power cord. - When in use, locate the cord where it will not be tripped over.
+Be sure to observe the following precautions. - Use only the specified USB-AC adapter. - Never use the USB-AC adapter with another device. - Use a power outlet that matches the power supply specified for the USB-AC adapter. - Never plug the USB-AC adapter into a wall outlet that is shared by other devices, or into a shared extension cord. - Never locate the USB-AC adapter near a stove or other heating device. - Misuse of the USB-AC adapter can cause them to become damaged, creating the risk of fire and electric shock.
+Be sure to observe the following precautions. - Never place heavy objects on the USB-AC adapter or subject it to direct heat. - Do not modify the USB-AC adapter, allow it to become damaged, or forcibly bend it. - When in use, locate the cord where it will not be tripped over.